 - Repayment of any interest payable or any term loan thereon to any Banking Company or Financial Institution.

-- If the Company has not complied with the provisions of Sections 92, 123, 127 and Section 129 of the Companies Act, 2013, the Company cannot directly or indirectly purchase its own Shares and other Securities.
+- After availing Company Registration, if the Company has not complied with the provisions of Sections 92, 123, 127 and Section 129 of the Companies Act, 2013, the Company cannot directly or indirectly purchase its own Shares and other Securities.

 The procedure for Buyback of Shares and other Securities is as follows: